gardener/etcd-backup-restore/doc/usage/getting_started.md

 ### Taking scheduled snapshot

 Sub-command `snapshot` takes scheduled backups, or `snapshots` of a running `etcd` cluster, which are pushed to one of the storage providers specified above (please note that `etcd` should already be running).
 One can apply standard cron format scheduling for regular backup of etcd.
 The cron schedule is used to take full backups.
-The delta snapshots are taken at regular intervals in the period in between full snapshots as indicated by the `delta-snapshot-period-seconds` flag.
-The default for the same is 10 seconds.
+The delta snapshots are taken at regular intervals in the period in between full snapshots as indicated by the `delta-snapshot-period` flag.
+The default for the same is 20 seconds.

 etcd-backup-restore has two garbage collection policies to clean up existing backups from the cloud bucket.
 The flag `garbage-collection-policy` is used to indicate the desired garbage collection policy.